Here’s my take, my favourite sauna places, and my sauna essentials.

 However, some modern public saunas do require cover-up, as it’s targeted more towards visitors and groups.
 Traditional public saunas have separated days for men and women, or separate areas for each, but you don’t sauna all together.
 That is different for friends and family (and even colleagues) where it doesn’t matter as long as everyone feels comfortable.

-The traditional wood sauna is my favourite, it is the most common in the countryside and in bigger public saunas as well.
+Wood-burning: The traditional wood sauna is my favourite, it is the most common in the countryside and in bigger public saunas as well.
 It has an amazing smell and a special feel to it!
 An average size sauna can take at least one hour to heat up.
+I love the smell.

 Löyly – the easiest option to try a sauna with friends and family, where you can also go swimming easily.
 Great for an evening sauna and dinner, or morning sauna and brunch on the weekends.
 Book beforehand.